 Regulation of the Nursing Profession in Germany

-As I mentioned before recognition of your nursing qualifications in Germany is the most important factor.
+Recognition of your nursing qualifications in Germany is the most important factor.
 Moreover, we need also to understand how nursing professions are regulated in the country, because it’s 100% different than where you come from.

 Most German nurses were educated in three-year vocational programs in nursing schools attached to the hospital.
 Only more recently, nurses also receive education in colleges and graduate with a B.Sc.
 However, its more common if they want to teach nursing and not necessarily work as a practicing nurse.